 Step Seven: Add Your Donation Form to Your Site Navigation

-Your donation form is not an “if we build it, they will come” kind of asset.
-People who land on your website should easily be able to locate a “Donate” button, click on it, and make their gift.
 The easiest way to do this is to make your button stand out: Try using a complementary (but contrasting) color in your site navigation.
-Say your organization’s brand colors are green, yellow, and gray: If your site navigation is green, you could make your button stand out by making it yellow.
+Say your organization’s brand colors are green, yellow, and gray.
+If your site navigation is green, you could make your button stand out by making it yellow.

 Your “Donate” button should take users directly to your donation form—it should only take one click!
 Giving to your cause should never feel like work, and you don’t want potential donors to spend time searching around your site looking for your donation form.
-You can always add a page that lists other ways to give, but your “Donate” button should always take people right to your form.
+You can add another page that lists other ways to give, but your “Donate” button should always take people right to your form.

 Once you have a standard donation page set up and linked on your website, try creating unique donation pages and forms for other campaigns or programs, like: